-DEERFIELD BEACH, FLA.
-(WSVN) - The Broward Sheriff’s Office has identified a woman who was killed in a violent multi-vehicle crash as crews replaced a stop sign on the road that, residents say, has a speeding problem.
+The Broward Sheriff’s Office has identified a woman who was killed in a violent multi-vehicle crash in Deerfield Beach, as crews replaced a stop sign on the road that, residents said, has a speeding problem.

-7News cameras captured crews putting a stop sign back up on the median of Northeast Third Avenue in Deerfield Beach, Wednesday.
-According to neighbors who spoke with 7News, that particular stop sign had been absent from the area for several weeks.
+7News cameras on Wednesday captured crews putting a stop sign back up on the median of Northeast Third Avenue.
+Neighbors told 7News that particular stop sign had been absent from the area for several weeks.

-The newly placed stop sign comes on the heels of a deadly crash that ended with one vehicle carrying a couple flipping over, a white van left crumpled in the middle of the street and a third coming to a crashing stop right outside of a nearby home, Tuesday afternoon.
+The newly placed stop sign comes on the heels of the deadly wreck, which ended with one vehicle carrying a couple flipping over, a white van left crumpled in the middle of the street and a red SUV coming to a crashing stop right outside of a nearby home, Tuesday afternoon.

 The powerful impact between the three vehicles killed one person and injured three others.